SERVAIS URTEXT SERIES

 Fantaisie sur des Motifs des Huguenots (Urtext Edition, Piano Version)

-Servais must have had a particular fondness for Meyerbeer’s Les Huguenots, as he composed three separate fantasias on its themes: one as a solo work, one in collaboration with Jacques Gregoir, and one with Henry Vieuxtemps.
-The admiration was mutual; Vieuxtemps (in collaboration with Gregoir) also dedicated his own Huguenots fantasia to Servais.
+Published posthumously by Schott in 1876 as Œuvre posthume No. 3, Servais’s Fantaisie sur des Motifs des Huguenots de Meyerbeer is based on themes from Meyerbeer’s Les Huguenots.
+Servais seems to have had a particular fondness for the opera, composing three separate fantasias on its themes: one as a solo work, one in collaboration with Jacques Gregoir, and one with Henry Vieuxtemps.

 Fantaisie sur deux Airs Russes, Op.
 13 (Urtext Edition, Piano Version)